 - eSIM can’t be physically damaged or lost: Since it’s embedded inside phones, you run much less of damaging cards and weakening your signal quality at the least convenient times.

 - eSIM is usable with a SIM: Phones with dual-SIM technology may swap between the data line of a SIM and an eSIM to get the best signal possible worldwide.

-- eSIM is small: Since an eSIM is small, it can be fit within new wearable technology such as Apple watches or devices, which may become smaller in size over time.
+- eSIM is small: Since an eSIM is small, it can be fit within new wearable technology such as watches or other devices, which may become smaller in size over time.